apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/testing.md

 1. The S3Guard options from maven (the dynamo and authoritative flags) overwrite any previously set in the configuration files.
 1. DynamoDB will be configured to create any missing tables.
+1. When using DynamoDB and running ITestDynamoDBMetadataStore, the fs.s3a.s3guard.ddb.test.table property should be configured, and the name of that table should be different than what is used for fs.s3a.s3guard.ddb.table.
+The test table is destroyed and modified multiple times during the test.

 ### Scale Testing MetadataStore Directly